chef/chef-web-docs/chef_master/source/ctl_delivery.rst

 * ChefDK version ``1.3.23`` or greater

-Now that FIPS mode is enabled in your ``.delivery/cli.toml``, running any project-specific Delivery CLI command will automatically use FIPS-compliant encrypted git traffic between your workstation and the Automate server.
-As long as the Automate server is in FIPS mode, no other action is needed on your part to operate Delivery CLI in FIPS mode.
+Now that FIPS mode is enabled in your ``.delivery/cli.toml``, running any project-specific Delivery CLI command will automatically use FIPS-compliant encrypted git traffic between your workstation and the Chef Automate server.
+As long as the Chef Automate server is in FIPS mode, no other action is needed on your part to operate Delivery CLI in FIPS mode.
-If you ever stop using FIPS mode on the Automate server, simply delete the above two lines from your ``.delivery/cli.toml`` file and Delivery CLI will stop running in FIPS mode.
+If you ever stop using FIPS mode on the Chef Automate server, simply delete the above two lines from your ``.delivery/cli.toml`` file and Delivery CLI will stop running in FIPS mode.

 .. note:: You could also pass ``--fips`` and ``--fips-git-port=OPEN_PORT`` into project specific commands if you do not wish to edit your ``.delivery/cli.toml``.
 See list of commands below for details..